forrtproject/forrtproject.github.io/content/forrt/adopting/adopting.md

 1. Help students and mentees learn more about open science practices.
 1. Create opportunities for students to engage in Open Science projects.
 1. Make your research open.
-1. Become an advocate at your own institution/ professional society.
+1. Become an advocate at your own institution/professional society.

 <br>